pywbem/pywbem/docs/appendix.rst

 Troubleshooting
 ---------------

-This section describes some trouble shooting hints for the installation of pywbem.
+This section describes some trouble shooting hints for the installation and execution of pywbem.

 Installation fails with "invalid command 'bdist_wheel'"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^